grafana/pyroscope/docs/sources/operators-guide/architecture/components/store-gateway.md

 ---
-title: "Grafana Mimir store-gateway"
+title: "Grafana Fire store-gateway"
 menuTitle: "Store-gateway"
 description: "The store-gateway queries blocks from long-term storage."
 weight: 70
 ---

-# Grafana Mimir store-gateway
+# Grafana Fire store-gateway

-The store-gateway component, which is stateful, queries blocks from [long-term storage]({{< relref "../about-grafana-mimir-architecture/index.md#long-term-storage" >}}).
+The store-gateway component, which is stateful, queries blocks from [long-term storage]({{< relref "../about-grafana-fire-architecture/index.md#long-term-storage" >}}).
 On the read path, the [querier]({{< relref "querier.md" >}}) and the [ruler]({{< relref "ruler/index.md" >}}) use the store-gateway when handling the query, whether the query comes from a user or from when a rule is being evaluated.

 To find the right blocks to look up at query time, the store-gateway requires an almost up-to-date view of the bucket in long-term storage.